knchaffin/Meander/README.md

 Bass notes can be played staccato (default) or legato.
 Staccato notes have a duration of about half of the interval between the notes.
 Legato notes may run into each other with no silence between sequential notes in some cases, but the desgined behavior is for staccato notes to play at a gate length 50% of the time betweem notes and legato notes to play at a gate length of 95% of the time between notes. .

 Bass"Accent" and "Syncopate" both require you to use the bass volume or volume over gate to modulate the bass volume per note.
 Shuffle is a rhythmic syncopation only and does not requre volume modulation.

+Here are some CV values that will change Bass parameters to meaningful "eigenvalues".
+I.E., these voltages can be put in a sequencer in order to sequence the Bass note lengths on nice bar boundary clock ticks.

+	Notes on:	1/N  	CV
+			1/1	1.5v
+			1/2	3.5v
+			1/4	7.5v
+			1/8	9.5v

 ## fBm 1/f Noise